How to read and use Williams Fractal trading indicator

-Williams fractal or fractals is a technical analysis indicator introduced by the famous trader Bill Williams in his book "Trading Chaos".
-He developed it on the basis of the chaos theory and trading psychology.
-The indicator is centred around the idea that there is repetition in price behaviour and fractals can provide an insight into the repetition patterns.
+Williams Fractal or fractals is a technical analysis indicator introduced by the famous trader Bill Williams in his book ‘Trading Chaos’.
+He developed it on the basis of the Chaos Theory and trading psychology.
+The indicator is centred around the idea that there is repetition in price behaviour and fractals can provide an insight into those repetitive patterns.

-The indicator usually looks like a five bars model which is aimed to identify possible reversal points and detect the direction of the price.
+The indicator usually looks like a five bars model, which is used to identify possible reversal points and detect the direction of the price movement.

-In order to detect a fractal formation look at five successive price bars where the third (or the middle) bar represents the highest high or the lowest low.
+In order to detect a fractal formation or employ a Williams Fractal strategy, look at five successive price bars where the third (or the middle) bar represents the highest high or the lowest low.

-On your trading platform, the Williams Fractal trading indicator is displayed as arrows located immediately above or below the price bars on your chart.
+On your trading platform, the Williams Fractal trading indicator is displayed as arrows located immediately above or below the price bars on the chart.

-The arrow above the candlestick is called buy fractal and the arrow below the candlestick is called sell arrow.
+The arrow above the candlestick is called the buy fractal and the arrow below the candlestick is called the sell arrow.

-The first one is called a buy arrow because it serves as resistance, meaning that when the price moves beyond this level a buy signals will occur.
+The first one is called a buy arrow because it serves as a resistance, meaning that when the price moves beyond this level a buy signal will occur.

 How to use fractals in trading

-Although some consider the fractal trading indicator as being outdated for today's markets, it is still heavily used by traders.
-The indicator is a handy tool for defining your trading strategy and it can be utilised as follows:
+Although some consider the Fractal trading indicator as being outdated for today’s markets, the Williams Fractal formula is still heavily used by traders.
+The indicator is a handy tool for defining your trading strategy and it can be used as follows:

 - To be applied together with Fibonacci retracement levels.